-In 1815, a group of free African-Americans in Richmond created the “Burying Ground Society for the Free People of Color” to provide a better alternative to the “Burial Ground for Negroes” in Shockoe Bottom.
+In 1815, a group of free African-Americans in Richmond created a “Burying Ground Society of the Free People of Color of the City of Richmond” to provide a better alternative to the “Burial Ground for Negroes” in Shockoe Bottom.
+It was the first such organization composed by African Americans in the state.
+The group included at least one dozen free men and nearly that many free women.
 Pooling funds, the group purchased land on Academy Hill, in the northern part of town across Bacon’s Quarter Branch, for this purpose.

-Only one year later, the city of Richmond opened two acres nearby for the burial of free blacks and slaves, at what would become known as the Potter’s field.
+Only one year later, the city of Richmond opened two acres nearby for the burial of free blacks and slaves, at what would become known as the Potter’s field (and more recently as the Shockoe Hill African Burying Ground).

 The Burying Ground Society continued with its own plans, which promised more dignity and control.
-Its site soon became known as the “Phoenix burying ground,” and later as Cedarwood.
+Its site soon became known as the “Phoenix burying ground,” and later as Cedarwood Cemetery.

-In the 1990s, local volunteers initiated cleanup and historical recognition for the neglected site.
+In the 1990s, local volunteers led by the descendant Denise Lester initiated cleanup and historical recognition for the neglected site.
 Volunteers succeeded in listing it on the National Register of Historic Places, surrounding it with a fence, raising a state historic marker, and hosting annual “Whitmonday” celebrations on the grounds.
 The city currently maintains the property, though the risk for further deterioration is apparent.

 Podcast for Lucy Goode Brooks (founder of the Friends’ Asylum for Orphans), 1818-1900, by Cameron Lacy and Nicholas Schwandt: